2025 MNL League Cup

-The 2025 Myanmar National League Cup (also known as the 2025 MNL League Cup) is the 11th edition of Myanmar's premier knockout football competition, previously known as the General Aung San Shield.
-The tournament features clubs from both the Myanmar National League (MNL-1) and the MNL-2, with group stages before progressing to the knockout rounds.
-This edition is scheduled from April 29 to July 6, 2025.
-The winner qualifies to the preliminary round of the 2025–26 AFC Challenge League.
+The 2025 Myanmar National League Cup (also known as the 2025 MNL League Cup) was the 11th edition of Myanmar's premier knockout football competition, previously known as the General Aung San Shield.
+The tournament featured clubs from both the Myanmar National League (MNL-1) and the MNL-2, with group stages before progressing to the knockout rounds.
+The competition took place from April 29 to July 6, 2025, and concluded with Yangon United defeating Shan United in the 2025 MNL League Cup Final.
+In result, Yangon qualified to the preliminary round of the 2025–26 AFC Challenge League.